-Rebecca Botheras, Projects Coordinator.
-Yarriambiack Shire Council

-Dion Gosling, Senior Architect, 106 Architects
+- Rebecca Botheras, Projects Coordinator.
+Yarriambiack Shire Council - Dion Gosling, Senior Architect, 106 Architects

-We would also like to thank the Steering Committee and representatives of the sports clubs and user groups who were interviewed and those who completed a survey or sent in comments regarding the project.
+We would also like to thank the Steering Committee and representatives of the sports clubs, user groups and peak bodies who were interviewed and those who completed a survey or sent in comments regarding the project.